-This work was supported by The Defence Science and Technology Laboratory (Dstl), UK, and the Engineering and Physical Sciences Research Council (EPSRC), UK, and benefited from networking activities carried out within the EU funded COST Action TU1208 "Civil Engineering Applications of Ground Penetrating Radar."
+This work was supported by The Defence Science and Technology Laboratory (Dstl), UK, and the Engineering and Physical Sciences Research Council (EPSRC), UK (grant no. EP/J501943/1), and benefited from networking activities carried out within the EU funded COST Action TU1208 "Civil Engineering Applications of Ground Penetrating Radar".